fge/uri-template/README.md

 The license of this project is LGPLv3 or later.
 See file src/main/resources/LICENSE for the full text.

+Note: this project uses [Gradle](http://www.gradle.org) as a build system.
+See the `BUILD.md` file for details.

 ## What this is

 This is a 100% Java implementation of IETF's [RFC 6570](http://tools.ietf.org/html/rfc6570) (URI